2020 Ditrău xenophobic incident: February

-On 3 February, the local police of Gheorgheni registered a complaint by the company for the events in the village.
-Throughout the whole incident, the Sri Lankan embassy, concerned about the safety of two workers, contacted them.
-On 4 February, the bakery was fined 10,000 lei, and the employers were warned for committing four minor irregularities.
+On 3 February, the local police of Gheorgheni registered a complaint by the company about the events in the village.
+Throughout the whole incident, the Sri Lankan embassy, concerned about the safety of two workers, stayed in contact with them.
+On 4 February, the bakery was fined 10,000 lei, and the employers received a warning due to four minor irregularities.

 The day after a third Sri Lankan worker arrived in Romania on 10 February to work in the bakery, several residents and the chaplain presented the petition agreed at the meeting of 1 February signed by more than 1,800 persons from the village to the town hall.
 The petition was directed to the town hall, the town council and the bakery.
-On it, the locals asked the bakery employers to not employ more immigrants as the unemployment rate "surpassed the 2% of the population" and "the emigration of young people had to be stopped".
-In addition, the documents regarding the professional qualification of the first two Sri Lankans along with their personal documents and medical certificates were requested.
+In it, the locals asked the bakery employers not to employ more immigrants, as the local unemployment rate "surpassed 2% of the population" and "the emigration of young people had to be stopped".
+In addition, the petitioners requested to be shown the documents regarding the professional qualification of the first two Sri Lankans along with their personal documents and the medical certificate.
 Apologies were sought by the locals and the chaplain for "damage to their reputation", as well as financial compensation to harmed and offended workers for 5 years.
-Other conditions also include the payment of holidays.
+Other requests included paid holidays.

-On 21 February, the owner of the company Köllő Katalin announced that it had hired another four workers from Nepal, who would arrive in about a month.
+On 21 February, the owner of the company, Köllő Katalin, announced that it had hired another four workers from Nepal, who would arrive in about a month.
 In addition, she said the petition had not yet been officially received by the company.
 On 26 February, the bakery owner met with the chaplain to discuss the incident and the dissatisfaction expressed by the locals.
-Declaratively, after reaching a consensus, the company expected the workers to continue working, and the local priest Bíró Károly urged the population of Ditrău to work at the bakery.
-The mayor of the village, Puskás Elemér, said that the situation "is about to normalize".
+After a consensus was reached, the company expected the workers to continue working, and the local priest, Bíró Károly, urged the population of Ditrău to work at the bakery.
+The village mayor, Puskás Elemér, said that the situation "is about to normalize".
 In addition, it was stated that another company in Ditrău was filling an application to bring between 5 and 10 foreign workers to the village.
-On 3 March, the president of the Democratic Alliance of Hungarians in Romania (UDMR) Kelemen Hunor declared that things had finally calmed down.
+On 3 March, the president of the Democratic Alliance of Hungarians in Romania (UDMR), Kelemen Hunor, declared that things had finally calmed down.